patvin80/ansibleassessment/LessonsLearned.md

 7. Created an Linux AMI and followed instructions here [2]
 8. Checking the logs of the User Data execution found here in /var/log/cloud-init.log
 9. Dependency on the .pem file and having it in a publilc repository is risky.
 Can be overcome by using the S3 location for the key?
+10. Instace Profile was used to give the newly created instance capabilities to provision the EC2 instances and the docker container actually gets permissions from the host.

 ## Challenges or Blockages:
 1. At this point I have the Linux AMI setup with Jenkins, however I need to override the password.
 One option I am considering is to do a Post on the Admin URL by reading the file at sudo vi /var/lib/jenkins/secrets/initialAdminPassword.